shezin888/Portfolio/README.md

 # Portfolio
-Personal portfolio built using html, css and js
+Personal portfolio built using html, css and js.
+Site is live now click [here](https://shezinsaleem.in/) to visit the site